Supersonic-Sites/leachanel/content/en/services.md

     cta_link: https://squareup.com/appointments/book/lkzsutw147ekig/LS5KRH7VEZTBB/services
     bg_color: lightgreen
     cta_select: true
-    img_alt: make-up application
+    img_alt: makeup application
     cta: See Pricing
     desc: >-
       My goal is to set a certain mood of relaxation, building confidence for the bride, and a joyful atmosphere of anticipation for the big day.
-Cheers to you!
-For just the bride alone, the cost for full makeup application is
+Cheers to you! <br><br>
-      $100.<br><br>

-      For the bride plus at least one bridesmaid or more, the cost is $80 for the bride, and $70 per bridesmaid, and/or mother-of-the-bride's makeup.
+      I offer makeup applications for the bride as well as bridesmaid(s) and the mother-of-the-bride.
-    service: Wedding Make-Up
+    service: Wedding Makeup
-    title: Make-Up
+    title: Makeup
     type: img_half_right_toggle
   - type: divider2x
     bg_color: lightgreen